kanaria007/saas-architecture-review-navigator/README.md

 This repository is a **checklist + knowledge navigator** for SaaS architecture design.
 It helps teams avoid blind spots and ensure design quality by reviewing critical perspectives across:

-- Domain design
+- Domain modeling and validation
-- Data modeling
+- Data structure, indexing, lifecycle, and consistency
-- API/schema/interface contracts
-- Performance & scalability
+- API design, schema evolution, and compatibility
-- Event-driven & asynchronous systems
+- Event-driven and asynchronous workflows
-- Authorization & security
+- Performance and scalability
+- UI rendering and communication logic
+- Release operations and rollback planning
+- Availability, failover, and data recovery
-- Testing and release operations
+- Testing boundaries and load behavior
+- Security, authentication, and sensitive data protection
+- Logging, observability, and operational resilience
-- Availability and failure handling
+- Common design justification and rationale
-- Non-functional/operational requirements

 Each perspective is a Markdown file (e.g. `docs/categories/api/authz-strategy.md`) with: